spineo/RGButterflyDocs/README.md

 ## Explore Colors

+Each action provides a different a different categorization of the close to 3,600 colors and access to saved _Matches_ and _Favorites_.

 Please note: These modified docs are still a work in progress.
 For questions/comments about this App please email me at [svpineo@gmail.com](mailto:svpineo@gmail.com)